Marjo-dev31/arcadia/README.md

 # Arcadia

 A website of a Zoo in Britain for visitors, director and employees.
-For visitors, use to check habitats, services, animals and opening.
+For visitors, use to check habitats, services, animals and opening, and leave review or send mail.
-For director, veterinaries and employees, use to manage habitats, services, animals, opening, meals, contact, and reviews.
+For director, veterinaries and employees, use to manage habitats, services, animals, opening, meals, contact and reviews.

 # Prerequisites globally
 node.js v20.22.1